The best talent will always have the most choice when it comes to who they work for—so what are they looking for?

 3. Consider sub-goals

-As you define top-level goals for a pay equity audit, you’ll undoubtedly uncover requirements that need to be satisfied to meet them — these are your sub-goals.
+As you define top-level goals for an effective pay equity audit, you’ll undoubtedly uncover requirements that need to be satisfied to meet them — these are your sub-goals.

 An example of a sub-goal may include ‘set a benchmark rate for each role type’, which needs to happen before we know if someone is paid fairly compared to the market.